 - Residential Real Estate: "Residential" refers to land and property developed for the purpose of living and accommodations.
 Real estate agents in this arena generally work with buyers, renters, and landlords, selling single-family homes, apartment structures, condominiums, and other living properties.

-Taking stock of your skills and aptitudes can help you determine if a career in real estate is right for you.
-This profession relies heavily on personal interfacing, so successful real estate agents need exceptional social and communication skills.
+The real estate profession relies heavily on personal interfacing, so successful real estate agents need exceptional social and communication skills.
 This helps agents understand client needs and successfully navigate negotiations.
 Additional skills often used in real estate include: